oklas/wrtc-simple-data/README.md

 2. `var dc = require('wrtc-simple-data')(opts)`

 or

 1. `git clone https://github.com/n1try/wrtc-simple-data`
 2. `npm install`
 3. `var dc = require('wrtc-simple-data')(opts)`

-And don't forget to start to install and start the signalling server...
+And don't forget to install and start the signalling server...

 ### Troubleshooting
 This project depends on https://www.npmjs.com/package/wrtc.
 Please make sure to fulfil all of its prequesites (https://github.com/js-platform/node-webrtc#prerequisites) first, otherwise there will be compilation errors.